open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Span flags

-The OTLP representation for Span and Span Link include a 32-bit field declared as Span Flags.
+The OTLP representation for Span and Span Link includes a 32-bit field declared as Span Flags.

 Bits 0-7 of the Span Flags field are reserved for the 8 bits of Trace Context flags, specified in the [W3C Trace Context Level 2][W3CCONTEXTMAIN] Candidate Recommendation.